 From 2012, the department is comprised of the subjects of history and human rights studies.

 The subject of history can be a major in a bachelor’s degree and a master’s (one and two year) degree within the Faculties of Humanities at Lund Univeristy.
 Besides our general courses, we have special courses with varying areas of concentration.
-For example: labor history or cultural history.
+For example: labour history or cultural history.
 Further, courses in English are offered.

 Learn more aboute the education in the respective subjects